 Kratzwald, B (2012) Rethinking the Social Welfare State in Light of the Commons in The Wealth of the Commons: A World beyond Market and State.
 Amherst, MA.
 Levellers Press.

 Lutz, M (1999) Economics for the Common Good: Two Centuries of Social Economic Thought in the Humanist Tradition.
 New York.
 Routledge.

 Meretz, S (2012) The Structural Communality of Commons in The Wealth of the Commons: A World beyond Market and State.
 Amherst, MA.
 Levellers Press.

 Postle, D (2016) ‘Nature’ v ‘Civilisation’: End of Life Notice.
 Published online at https://wildernessweb.org/2016/04/21/nature-v-civilisation-end-of-life-notice/

 Restakis, J (2011) Humanizing the Economy: Cooperatives in the Age of Capital.
 Gabriola Island, BC Canada.
 New Society Publishers.

 Ryan, W (1971) Blaming the Victim.
 New York.
 Pantheon Books.

 Verhaeghe, P (2014) What About Me?
 The struggle for identity in a market-based society.
 London.
 Scribe UK.

 The publisher is the Centre for Welfare Reform.

-Inclusion and the Commons © Thomas Allan 2018.
+Beyond Efficiency: Care and the Commons © Thomas Allan 2016.